LaurentPlagne/Legolas/README.md

 PLAGNE, Laurent et BOJNOURDI, Kavoos.
 Portable vectorization and parallelization of c++ multi-dimensional array computations.
 In : Proceedings of the 4th ACM SIGPLAN International Workshop on Libraries, Languages, and Compilers for Array Programming.
 2017. p.
 33-39.

-For more details, the corresponding slides are located in this directory: Legolas/presentation.pdf.
+For more details, the corresponding slides are located in this directory: [presentation.pdf](presentation.pdf).

 ### Using CLion
 Th CLion configuration is added to this directory.
 You can edit and adapt the CLion settings (compilers toolkits and